Python-SIP/sip/doc/c_api.rst

     mapped type similar to :c:func:`sipConvertToTypeUS()` but without support for any user state.

+    :param obj:
+        the Python object.
+    :param td:
+        the type's :ref:`generated type structure <ref-type-structures>`.
+    :param transferObj:
+        this controls any ownership changes to *obj*.
+    :param flags:
+        any combination of the :c:macro:`SIP_NOT_NONE` and
+        :c:macro:`SIP_NO_CONVERTORS` flags.
+    :param state:
+        the state of the returned C/C++ instance is returned via this pointer.
+    :param iserr:
+        the error flag is passed and updated via this pointer.
+    :return:
+        the C/C++ instance.

     See :c:func:`sipConvertToTypeUS()` for a full description of the arguments.